With Treatment

 Services provided:

-Encompass Health Services Page Outpatient is a residential addiction rehabilitation facility in Page, AZ that is located in the 86040 zip code.
-It accommodates domestic violence victims.
+Encompass Health Services Page Outpatient is a residential addiction rehab facility in Page, AZ that is located in the 86040 zip code.
+It can accommodate domestic violence victims.

 Address: 463 South Lake Powell Boulevard, Page, AZ 86040 in Coconino County